London, England , UK

 Modern Landmark

-Panoramic Views: Each of the 32 capsules can hold up to 25 people and provides a 360-degree view of the city.
-On a clear day, you can see landmarks such as St. Paul’s Cathedral, the Shard, and even Windsor Castle in the distance.
-The London Eye is especially popular at night when the city is illuminated.
+Panoramic Views: Each of the 32 capsules can mostly accommodate 25 people and there is an option to get a 360-degree view of the city from them.
+In a fine weather, you are able to see amongst others St. Paul’s Cathedral, the Shard, and even Windsor Castle.
+The London Eye is in great demand particularly at night due to the city being lit thereby making the sky bright.

 The Tate Modern